Tram contract was 'poor deal for council'

 The eventual £776m tram bill was more than double the sum earmarked at the outset.

-The cost of the tram inquiry has now reached £9m.
+The cost of the tram inquiry has now reached £9m, Transport Scotland has confirmed.

+Mr Fairley said the contract "tended to encourage disputes" and the pricing information within it was confusing.

+The Edinburgh tram inquiry further heard claims from the main contractor that work to deal with utilities in the ground was the "critical delaying factor" throughout the project.